nksz6/nksz6/README.md

 # *Hey, I am Nick Kelley* 👋<br>
 I'm a Computer Science student at Metropolitan State University (graduating Summer 2026) with a passion for building software that solves real problems.
-I recently completed my first internship and loved every minute of it!<br>
+This summer I completed my first internship and I am excited to graduate!<br>

 ## 🖥️ What I am working on<br>